 Modern life has become more and more frantic in recent years.
 The availability of high speed internet and smart connected devices means that home and work life often becomes blended and it’s hard to truly disconnect and find time for yourself.
 Even in those supposedly unplugged times, there are still the in person distractions of family and relationships which while nourishing can also be exhausting if there’s no time to truly recharge your batteries.

 In most homes, there is nowhere to call your own; every space, even your bedroom, has alternative purposes and is often shared with other members of your household.
-This where you need to think about adding a new space to your home for some alone time.
-A sunroom represents the best way to get some space to work on yourself in these ways:
+This where you need to think about adding a new space to your home for some alone time, a This is where you need to think about installing a sunroom this year.

 - It’s a separate room – it sounds strange, but the physical barrier to a new room means that you can really shut yourself off from the rest of the world.
 It can be hard to change how different spaces are used and respected around the house after many years of use, but the newness of a sunroom means that you can set rules and boundaries, including making sure that you are left in peace when you’re in there.
 You should also think about installing soundproof insulation around the doors and walls connected to the house so that you can fully shut out all distractions.